 - Related Entries

 What is special about special obligations?
 One way to answer this question is to contrast special obligations with some type of duty or obligation that is not special.
 One example of such a ‘non-special’ type of duty or obligation is that recognized by consequentialists.
-(I will contrast special obligations with another type of non-special duty in section III).
+(Special obligations can also be contrasted with another type of non-special duty.
+See section III).
 According to one version of consequentialism, the right action is that action which, of all alternatives available to the agent, produces the greatest net sum of intrinsic value, where intrinsic value is value as an end or for its own sake and not merely as a means to something other than itself.
 (There are, of course, many forms of consequentialism.
 The important feature of such views for our purposes is that they understand right action as a function of and solely of the consequences (actual, probable, or possible) of the action and its alternatives.
-I will be presupposing a version of actual consequence act-consequentialism in what follows.
-But my comments apply mutatis mutandis to other versions of consequentialism.)
+(The following discussion presupposes a version of actual consequence act-consequentialism.
+But the points made apply mutatis mutandis to other versions of consequentialism.)

 Of course, the consequentialist has more than one possible reply to these sorts of worries about her view.
 First, the consequentialist can argue that, in fact, each person acting so as to benefit her friends, loved ones, promisees, etc., will have the best overall consequences.
 Promising, for example, is an instrumentally valuable institution, and each of us should do her part to support that institution: one thing that each of us can do is to keep her own promises.
 Promises also create expectations in their recipients, and the harm of unrealized expectations or hopes needs to be taken into account when we consider whether the breaking of a promise has better consequences than the keeping of a promise.
 Similarly, each of us ought to take special care of her loved ones, because friendship is a valuable institution.
 Also, we are well positioned to take care of our loved ones: our efforts are more likely to be efficacious than if we were to attempt to benefit persons distant from us whom we do not know and people often experience greater emotional harm when they are slighted by their intimates than when they are slighted by strangers.
 As John Stuart Mill remarked in Utilitarianism, “[f]ew hurts which human beings can sustain are greater, and none wound more, than when that on which they habitually and with full assurance relied fails them in the hour of need” (59).